 You should anticipate other costs such as X-rays taken before surgery and follow-up appointments in addition to the cost of the procedure.

-For this reason, it’s difficult to estimate exactly how much your gum graft will cost without talking to a periodontist and insurance provider first, but we can give you an idea of the range of expenses you may acquire.
+For this reason, it’s difficult to estimate exactly how much your gum graft will cost without talking to a periodontist and insurance provider first.
+Still, we can give you an idea of the range of expenses you may acquire.

 According to Cost Helper Health, the base cost for a gum graft performed on one tooth or in one small area is $600 to $1,200 per tooth.
 The cost of X-rays is $150 to $600.
 If you have dental insurance, your provider might cover all or part of the surgery and X-rays.
 But be sure to check your dental plan.
 Not all of them cover major surgeries.

-For example, United Health Care’s Dental Primary and Primary Plus plans do not cover “major services,” which include oral surgery.
+For example, United Health Care’s Dental Primary and Primary Plus plans do not cover “major services,” including oral surgery.
 But their Primary Preferred and Primary Preferred Plus plans will pay for 15% of major services under certain conditions.
 Blue Cross Blue Shield Dental Blue for Individuals PPO plan will cover at least 30% of major services.
 Their Core Plan will cover 50% of major services as long as you meet your $75 deductible.
-Check with your insurance provider before scheduling your surgery so you know exactly what you will need to pay.
-Just because you have dental coverage, does not mean your gum graft will be covered.
+Check with your insurance provider before scheduling your surgery to know exactly what you will need to pay.
+Just because you have dental coverage does not mean they will cover your gum graft.

-To give you an idea of how gum graft cost can vary, consider what the following patients paid out of pocket for their procedure based on where they live and how many areas were operated on.
-(More examples can be found on the Cost Helper Health website here.)
+To give you an idea of how gum graft cost can vary, consider the following patients paid out of pocket for their procedure based on where they live and how many areas were operated on.
+(You can find more examples on the Cost Helper Health website here.)

 Areas operated: 3

 State: New York